FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

 <br />

-In this scenario we are going to assume that the company has taken all the necessary steps for proper preperation.
+In this scenario we are going to assume that the company has taken all the necessary steps for proper preparation.
 The system administrator also implemented the proper file permissions on the confidential file and has a file monitor script running that was provided by a security analyst for an additional layer of protection.

 <p align="center">
   <img src="https://i.imgur.com/qL8A8Po.png" width="500" />